 “Anyone have any other brilliant plan?”
 Angela asked, looking around the room.

 “For some reason, I’m drawing a blank,” Ehlo muttered, leaning toward Angela on the sofa.
 “Must be fatigue from my latest project.
-I’m telling you that guy has his eyes for my girlfriend so he’s trying to kill me off with all these work.”
+I’m telling you that guy has his eyes for my girlfriend so he’s trying to kill me off with all this workload.”

 “You’re getting a promotion and you’re complaining?”
 Angela asked.
 “And stop badmouthing Luke.
 You’re just paranoid.”